prometheus-operator/prometheus-operator/TESTING.md

 #### Using podman with Kind

-When running kind on MacOS using podman, it is recommended to create podman machine 4 CPUs and 8 GiB memory.
-Less resources might cause end to end tests fail because of lack of resources for cluster.
+When running kind on MacOS using podman, it is recommended to create podman machine with `4` CPUs and `8 GiB` memory.
+Less resources might cause end to end tests to fail because of lack of resources in the cluster.

 ```
 podman machine init --cpus=4 --memory=8192 --rootful --now